Corey Williams (basketball, born 1970)

-Williams was also selected by the Kansas City Chiefs in the twelfth round of the 1992 NFL Draft, despite not having played football since junior high.
+Williams was also selected by the Kansas City Chiefs in the twelfth round of the 1992 NFL draft, despite not having played football since junior high.
 He never joined the Chiefs.

 After his playing career in the American professional leagues, Williams returned to Oklahoma State as a student assistant and was a member of the Cowboys' staff during their 1994 Final Four season.
 In 1995, Williams resumed to play professionally as he joined the Dacin Tigers of the Chinese Basketball Alliance in Taiwan.
 He was the assist leader and one of the main scorers for his team throughout the three seasons he played there until 1998.
-From 2000 to 2007, Williams was an assistant coach at Oral Roberts, and from 2007-13 he was an assistant coach at Florida State University.
+From 2000 to 2007, Williams was an assistant coach at Oral Roberts, and from 2007 to 2013 he was an assistant coach at Florida State University.

 On June 3, 2013, Williams was named the head coach of Stetson.
-He was fired on March 6, 2019 with a six-year record of 58–133.
+He was fired on March 6, 2019, with a six-year record of 58–133.